Residential Treatment and Day Treatment for Adults with Schizophrenia or Psychosis

 Help for Young Adults Experiencing First Episode Psychosis

 Most young adults with first episode psychosis (FEP) due to schizophrenia, schizoaffective disorder, or a mood disorder will begin in our psychiatric residential treatment program.
-They will live at the Rollins Campus for young adults where they will have a private bedroom and bathroom and receive 24/7 nursing care.
+They will live at the Rollins Campus or South Campus where they will have a private bedroom and bathroom and receive 24/7 nursing care.

 Many clients come to Skyland Trail after a stay in a hospital or inpatient treatment facility for schizophrenia.
-The Rollins Campus, full of windows, light, and views of trees and sky, offers a welcoming environment as our clients transition back to more independent living in the community.
+The Skyland Trail campuses - full of windows, light, and views of trees and sky - offer a welcoming environment as our clients transition back to more independent living in the community.

 Young adults with schizophrenia and schizoaffective disorder likely will be a part of our cognition and first episode (CAFE) recovery community and will participate in cognitive training.